 The Inca site of Phuyupatamarca, is located a few minutes’ walk from the third pass.
 After visiting this site, we continue walking down 3,000 stairs through the cloud forest to the impressive agricultural Incan site of Intipata.
 After taking some time to visit this site, we continue until we arrive at our third campsite Wiñay Wayna (2,680m/8,792ft).
 Today, we will only walk about 4 to 5 hours.
 We arrive at camp by lunchtime!
 Temperatures during the night are about 12º C.

 A short walk from our campsite is the famous Incan site of ‘Wiñay Wayna’ which means `Forever Young` in Quechua.
 It is named after a special orchid which grows abundantly in the area.

 Meals: Breakfast, water, lunch, snacks, afternoon tea and dinner

 Distance: 10kms/6.2mls (5 hours more or less of hiking)

 Day 4: WIÑAY WAYNA – MACHU PICCHU – CUSCO

-- Huayna Picchu Mt depends on availability, please let us know if you want to add this extra hike at the your time of booking.
+*** The Huayna Picchu Hike the Machu Picchu Mountain Hike depends on availability, please let us know if you want to add one of these extra hikes at the time of your booking.

 ONLINE BOOKING IS CURRENTLY NOT AVAILABLE ON FINDLOCALTRIPS.COM FOR TOURS OF MACHU PICCHU DUE TO GOVERNMENT REGULATIONS ON TICKET SALES, ALL OTHER TOURS ARE AVAILABLE TO BOOK HERE ONLINE.